hashicorp/katakoda/terraform-organize-configuration/step1.md

 ```

 This Katacoda scenario uses [localstack](https://localstack.cloud/) to provide a
-testing environment with same functionality and APIs as the real AWS cloud
+testing environment with similar functionality and APIs as the real AWS cloud
 environment.
 This way you can learn how to organize your Terraform configuration
 without needing an AWS account.